Next: Types In Python, Previous: Exception Handling, Up: Python API

 gdb provides values it obtains from the inferior program in

-an object of type gdb.Value
+an object of type gdb.Value. gdb uses this object

 for its internal bookkeeping of the inferior's values, and for